ledger/ledger.github.io/index.md

 ---
-title: Ledger, a powerful command-line accounting system
+title: ledger, a powerful command-line accounting system
 ---

-# Welcome to Ledger
+# Welcome to ledger

 Ledger is a powerful, double-entry accounting system that is accessed from the UNIX command-line.
 Ledger, begun in 2003, is written by John Wiegley